cloudacademypilot/azure-ai-ml-document-processing-lab/steps/02_extract_data_using_the_document_analysis_models/documentation.md

 ### Read model in Form Recognizer Studio

 1. In the Form Recognizer Studio, click _Try it now_ on the _Read_ card to use the model.

+    > Note : You have to configure service resource by selecting subscription id, resource group and the form recognizer studio you created from dropdown.

     ![FR Studio landing page](assets/1.1.png)